-The primary tools for getting information about files and filesystems are all relatively simple and easy to use. "df" (shows disk usage) will also show inode usage, "df -i" (inodes contain information about files such as their location on the disk drive, and you can run out of these before you run out of disk space if you have many small files, resulting in error messages of "disk full" when there is free space.
-This is similar to file allocation entries in Windows, with vfat it actually stores names in 8.3 format, using multiple entries for long filenames, with a max of 512 8.3 entries per directory, to many long filenames and the directory is 'full'. du will tell you the size of directories, very useful for finding out where all that disk space has disappeared to, usage is "du" (lists everything in the current directory and below it that you have access to) or "du dirname", optionally using "-s" for a summary which is useful for dirs like /usr/src/linux.
-To gain information about specific files the primary tool is ls (similar to DOS's 'dir' command), 'ls' shows just file/dir names, "ls -l" shows information such as file perms, size and so on, and 'ls -la' shows directories and files beginning in "."'s, typical for config files/etc. Is has a few dozen options for sorting based on size, date, in reverse order and so forth, 'man ls' for all the details.
+The primary tools for getting information about files/filesystems are all relatively simple and easy to use. df (shows disk usage) will also show inode usage (df -i, inodes contain information about files, you can run out of these before you run out of disk space, resulting in error messages of "disk full" when 'df' claims otherwise.
+This is similar to file allocation entries in Windows, with vfat it actually stores names in 8.3 format, using multiple entries for long filenames, with a max of 512 8.3 entries per directory, to many long filenames and the directory is 'full'. du will tell you the size of directories, very useful for finding out where all that disk space has disappeared to, usage is 'du' (lists everything in ./) or 'du dirname', optionally -s for a summary which is useful for dirs like /usr/src/linux.
+To gain information about specific files the primary tool is ls (similar to DOS's 'dir' command), 'ls' shows just file/dir names, 'ls -l' shows information such as file perms, size and so on, and 'ls -la' shows directories and files beginning in .'s, typical for config files/etc. ls has a few dozen options for sorting based on size, date, in reverse order and so forth, 'man ls' for all the details.
 For details on a particular file (creation date, last access, inode, etc) there is 'stat', it simply tells all the vital statistics on a given file(s), very useful to see if a file is in use/etc.